 The Horizons ETFs Biggest Winner Trading Competition (the “Competition”) is a web-based simulated investment challenge designed to help educate the investing public in trading exchange traded funds (ETFs).
-Eligible registrants may open a fantasy brokerage account, which receives CDN $100,000 in notional fantasy funds (no actual money will be involved).
+Registered participants may open a fantasy brokerage account, which receives CDN $100,000 in notional fantasy funds (no actual money will be involved).
 Registrants can use these notional fantasy funds to make simulated purchases and sales of the ETFs listed on the Toronto Stock Exchange at market prices.
 For more details, please refer to the Competition Rules here and Terms and Conditions here.

 The Competition is co-sponsored by Horizons ETFs Management (Canada) Inc. and its affiliates, National Bank Direct Brokerage, a wholly-owned subsidiary of National Bank of Canada, and Stock-Trak Group, Inc.

 The Competition’s trading period starts at 9:30 a.m.
 ET on May 31, 2021, and ends at 4:00 p.m.
 ET on July 9, 2021.

 Anyone can use the Biggest Winner site to learn about ETFs through our simulated trading platform.
 It is also free to use.